Skip to content ↓

 Originally from Cheshire, David now lives in South West London with his family, from where he follows the (mis) fortunes of Bolton Wanderers Football Club.

-Emily Kingdon & Kathryn Wilden
+Kathryn Wilden

-Heads of School, King's Academy Northern Parade
+Headteacher, King's Academy Northern Parade

 Kathryn initially graduated from the University of Chichester and worked a sports physiotherapist for a number of years before finding her true calling in education.
 She started her teaching career in Hampshire before returning home to Portsmouth in 2021.